leecher1337/panasonic-rec/meihdfs/README.txt

 may want to consult a data recovery company to do a professional rescue of the harddisk image, because the harddisk may die during dumping!

+If you just want to dump a sane harddrive, you can skip this step.
-So the next thing to do is to dump the contens of the disk to an image file so you need to have at least the size of the HDD available on one of your harddisks to make an image.
+Otherwise, the next thing to do is to dump the contens of the disk to an image file so you need to have at least the size of the HDD available on one of your harddisks to make an image.
 You may need up to the same size for the extracted movie data then,